owanturist/react-impulse/README.md

 </details>

-With `react-inner-store` we can now implement the same functionality without any boilerplate code but keeping control over the app state.
-Moreover any Counter's "action" will cause reconciliations only for its GameScore parent since no other components read the affected Counter's state.
+With `react-inner-store` we can now implement the same functionality without any boilerplate code but keep control over the app state.
+Moreover, any Counter's "action" will cause reconciliations only for its GameScore parent since no other components read the affected Counter's state.

 ## API